nabenabe0928/hpo_basement/README.md

     hpu = HyperparameterUtilities(
           "Sphere", # the name of objective function "NelderMead", # the name of an optimizer
-          0, # the index number of experiments ["loss", "acc"] # the name of performance measurements (1st one is the main measurement.)
+          0, # the index number of experiments ["loss", "acc"], # the name of performance measurements (1st one is the main measurement.) dim=10 # the dimension of input (required only when the objective function is benchmark function.)
           )
     opt = NelderMead(
           hpu,
           n_parallels=1, # the number of parallel resources n_init=10, # the number of initial samplings max_evals=100 # the number of evaluations in an experiment